Administration of medication procedures

 - Any member of staff who provides an emergency response to a student who has an anaphylactic reaction at school is acting in the course of their employment.

-- The NSW Department of Education is legally responsible for what staff do in the course of their employment.
+- The the department is legally responsible for what staff do in the course of their employment.

 - In the unlikely event that an employee is personally sued for providing an emergency response to a student who has been provided with an emergency response, the department will defend their claim at no expense to the staff member and pay any damages.

-- The only exception will be where the actions of the employee amount to serious and willful misconduct.
-Carelessness, inadvertence (lack of attention) or a simple mistake do not amount to serious and willful misconduct.
+- The only exception will be where the actions of the employee amount to serious and wilful misconduct.
+Carelessness, inadvertence (lack of attention) or a simple mistake do not amount to serious and wilful misconduct.

 - If a student’s parents or carers provide the school with a Do Not Resuscitate (DNR) order for their child, an emergency response should be provided, and an ambulance called with details of the DNR provided to the paramedics when they arrive at the school.